 • Running/biking (as an irregular hobby, buy specific equipment if you want to get into it seriously): Technically, you could give it a try, but it will slide up if your dog is not constantly pulling and it is not padded enough for serious pulling sports.

-• Hiking: Dogs can back out from it and slide out if you try to lift them by this harness.
-You could use it for hiking, but it is not an ideal option because it will slide around on the dog.
+• Hiking: Dogs can easily back out from this if they want to, and they would slide out if you try to lift them by this harness.
+You could use it for hiking on a leash, but it was not designed for that.

 • Easy to put on/adjust: All straps are adjustable!
 It takes a while to properly adjust them for the first time but once it's done, it's easy to put on.
-You can opt for only using the chest buckles and pull it over the head or also using one of the buckles on the neck strap to avoid pulling it over an anxious dog's head.
+You can opt for only using the chest buckles and pull it over the head or also using one of the buckles on the neck strap to avoid pulling it over an anxious dog's head or if the dog has a big head.

 • Visibility: It is a very visible harness!
 Besides the neon coloring, it also has reflective edges all around.